 Unjustified: Ticketing, towing or clamping could be unjustified if your parking did not break any laws (e.g. trespass) or contract terms.
 For contract terms to be binding, the terms and what happens if you break them must be set out sufficiently clearly and visibly on signage.

 Unreasonable: If you have trespassed, fees could be unreasonable if they exceed the cost to the landowner, tenant and the parking enforcer.
-These costs include applying and removing the clamp, towing and storing your vehicle, and any loss of income caused by your parking, eg if you park in a space reserved for customers only or block access to or from a business.
+These costs include towing and storing your vehicle, and any loss of income caused by your parking, eg if you park in a space reserved for customers only or block access to or from a business.
 Fees set out on signage for breach of parking conditions must not be disproportionate to the interests of the land owner or tenant.
+Clamping costs have been capped at $100 and any amount over this will be seen as unreasonable.

 Unauthorised: Enforcement could be unauthorised if the person who arranged for your vehicle to be clamped or towed is not the owner of the land, the owner of the business, or an employee of either.